buddhajayavardhan2226-svg/AI-Driven-API-UI-Test-Automation/README.md

 ## 📌 Overview

 A Page Object Model based automation framework built for [ParaBank](https://parabank.parasoft.com/parabank), Parasoft's demo banking application.
-It covers UI and API testing, generates rich visual reports on every run, and — on any test failure — automatically triggers an AI agent that analyzes the stack trace and emails a root-cause report before the logs are even opened manually.
+It covers UI and API testing, generates rich visual reports on every run, and  on any test failure . automatically triggers an AI agent that analyzes the stack trace and emails a root-cause report before the logs are even opened manually.

 ---

 ## ✨ Key Features

-- **Page Object Model** — clean separation between test logic and page interactions
+- **Page Object Model** which clean separation between test logic and page interactions
 - **UI + API testing** in one framework, sharing the same fixtures and utilities
 - **Data-driven testing** with JSON test data and the Faker library for dynamic, unique user data on every run
-- **End-to-End flow coverage** — registration → login → fund transfer → transaction verification → logout
+- **End-to-End flow coverage** which registration → login → fund transfer → transaction verification → logout
-- **Multi-layer reporting** — Allure, self-contained HTML, Playwright traces, screenshots, and video, all captured automatically on failure
+- **Multi-layer reporting** which Allure, self-contained HTML, Playwright traces, screenshots, and video, all captured automatically on failure
-- **CI/CD pipeline** via GitHub Actions — runs on every push/PR, publishes artifacts
+- **CI/CD pipeline** via GitHub Actions which runs on every push/PR, publishes artifacts
-- **AI-powered failure analysis** — a custom n8n workflow (Google Gemini, with Groq as fallback) reads the failure logs and emails a structured root-cause + fix report, whether the run happens in CI or on a local machine
+- **AI-powered failure analysis** which a custom n8n workflow (Google Gemini, with Groq as fallback) reads the failure logs and emails a structured root-cause + fix report, whether the run happens in CI or on a local machine
 - **Retry logic & test ordering** for flaky-resistant, deterministic runs

 ---